Changing the state of our public health is a shared lift and right now, change needs to happen. Currently in Philadelphia:

 These are also jobs that are great fits for individuals with incomplete work histories and time out of the workforce.
 Your success is based on your passion and competency.
 Our curriculum ensures that members obtain the skills necessary to leave unemployment and unhealthy lifestyles in favor of careers and leadership.
 A Level One CrossFit Certification provides our members with one of many tools to use in changing their life towards one of sustainable employment and personal strength.

 As our members learn the trade of coaching, they are putting this in action in some of the most needed areas of the city.
-Currently, UliftU operates programming Tuesday through Friday in North Philadelphia in partnership with Substance Abuse Through Outpatient (STOP), located at Broad and Huntington Streets in one of the hardest hit areas for poverty and lowest life expectancies in the city.
+Currently, UliftU operates programming three days per week in North Philadelphia at the Martin Luther King Jr. Recreation Center located at 2101 Cecil B Moore Ave., in one of the hardest hit areas for poverty and lowest life expectancies in the city.

 This programming accomplishes two goals: